Antiche Carampane

 What is the dress code at Antiche Carampane?

-Is Antiche Carampane good for an anniversary?
+Is Antiche Carampane good for a first date?